mattyyeung/mattyyeung.github.io/_posts/2023-02-01-greenforecast.md

 ---
 layout: post
-title: "GreenForecast"
+title: "GreenForecast: Introduction"
 ---

-> *What's the greenest time of the day or week to use electricity?*
+*What's the greenest time of the day or week to use electricity?*

 Sadly, it's complicated: the answer depends on your state, the season, the day of the week, the weather and how much rain there was in the mountains last year.